KinsonDigital/.github/docs/CONTRIBUTING.md

 - The best way to create a minimal reproduction is gradually removing code and dependencies from a reproducing app until the problem no longer occurs.

 **A Good Minimal Reproduction:**
-- Excludes all unnecessary types, methods, code blocks, source files, NuGet dependencies and project configurations.
+- Excludes all unnecessary types, methods, code blocks, source files, dependencies and project configurations.
 - Contains documentation or code comments illustrating expected vs actual behavior.
 - Stack Overflow has a great article about [how to create a minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).